ZuseZ4/rust-project-goals/src/2024h2/Rust-for-SciComp.md

 - Fourth we have examples of how rayon code runs faster on a co-processor using offloading.

 - Stretch-goal.
 Combining Autodiff and Offloading in one example that runs differentiated code on a GPU.

+- Demonstrate performance of `ptx-kernel` for representative linear algebra and physics kernels.

 ## Frequently asked questions